 Driving under the influence of opioids is becoming more common on our roads and highways.

 Due to an increase in heroin and opioid use and abuse, the number of people who are getting behind the wheel under influence is also increasing.
-In this post, our St. Louis car accident lawyer will talk about the effects of opioid use on driving ability.

 Effects of Opiates and Opioids